aaanh/blog/src/content/blog/exploratory-research-on-mlaas.md

 ---
-title: "Initiate Exploratory Research on ML/DL/AIaaS"
+title: 'Initiate Exploratory Research on ML/DL/AIaaS'
-pubDate: "2022-06-30"
+pubDate: '2022-06-30'
-tags: ["mlaas", "mlops", "exploratory", "research"]
+tags: ['mlaas', 'mlops', 'exploratory', 'research']
 draft: false
-description: "There are so many of them out there 😱"
+description: 'There are so many of them out there 😱'
 ---

 > This post is adapted on my internal report #1 and #2, as part of my research group efforts in studying and developing machine learning processes, frameworks, and knowledge base.
 In addition to the adaptation of the report, I add further context for general viewership comprehension.